How Buying DVC Points Direct Can Actually Be Cheaper Than Buying Resale

 This article will explain why buying DVC is not just about the cash you spend upfront today.
 You are really buying points over many years + yearly dues.
 Some resale contracts look cheaper at first, but in reality, they expire sooner (giving you fewer lifetime points) and have higher annual dues (costing you more year after year for the same amount of points).
 That means you get fewer total points and pay more each year.

-But with some direct contracts, like Polynesian, you get more years, more total points, and lower annual dues.
-So even though it costs more upfront, each point actually costs less over time.
-That’s why sometimes buying direct can be cheaper than resale.
+But with some direct buy contracts, like Polynesian, you get more years, more total points, and lower annual dues.
+So even though it costs more upfront buying directly from diseny, each point may actually costs less over time than a point you buy resale from another resort.

-Your lifetime point value is what you want to be computing when figuring out your savings!
+In my opinion, your per lifetime point base value + annual due per point that year, is what you want to be computing when comparing contracts

 If you are considering buying direct, please use my referral link and ask to talk to Matt Ramsey.
 He will help you out the whole way and is the most patient DVC sales guy I’ve ever met (disclaimer, I have not met them all!)
-We purchased our 150 points direct from Matt and we are SO happy.
+We purchased our Direct poly points from Matt and we are SO happy.

 And yes—after reading this article, you’ll understand that we technically paid the most (long-term) for our Beach Club contract due to its earlier expiration and higher dues.
-But we chose it intentionally—for the home resort advantage at Beach Club, which was important to us for those 100 points.
+But we chose that intentionally for the home resort 11 month booking advantage, which was important to us for when we like to take our annual beach club trip.

 Some links in this post are affiliate links.
 If you click through and take action, I'll be compensated.
 Click here for my full disclaimer.

-How Buying DVC Points Direct, (without Financing your purchase) Can Actually Be Cheaper Than Buying Resale
+How Buying DVC Points Direct, (without Financing your purchase) Can Actually cost you less Than Buying Resale

 Most people think buying Disney Vacation Club (DVC) resale is always cheaper.